 One of our largest resources in NNY is the biomass of TREES!
 Best practices for procurement and safe, environmentally-friendly methods of using firewood are featured in Local Living Venture programs, including the Rocket Mass Heater Demonstration Project.

 Forestry projects and products will be a mainstay of the HLC, as our builders work with local wood -- to create the buildings the other students will utilize in their quest for resourceful living skills!

 Rural Skills & Traditions

 What we started with in 2010 with for the first Local Living Festival, and still near and dear to our hearts.
 Sharing resourceful ways to live simply, economically, and closer to the natural rhythms that make the world go 'round!

 If you can help us move forward through your expertise in some facet of this, or just as an interested volunteer, please be in touch!

 ~ ~ ~

-Formal planning has begun as of July of 2012, now continuing "post-Festival" in 2013.
-Working Groups are meeting regularly, with start-up leadership in place, on the fourth Wednesday of the month.
-Write us at SustLivingProject@gmail.com to join us or for information.
+Formal planning began in July of 2012, now continuing "post-Festival" in 2013.
+Working Groups are meeting regularly, with start-up leadership in place.
+Write us at LocalLivingVenture@gmail.com to join us, or for information.